101 Unhealthiest Habits on the Planet

 Secondhand cigarette smoke isn't just a threat to your health indoors.
 A Stanford University study found that a non-smoker who sits within 18 inches of a person who smokes two cigarettes in an hour has the same exposure to secondhand smoke than if they sat one hour inside a smoky bar.

-The Remedy Rx: Your exposure to the toxins in smoke gets lower with distance.
+The Rx: Your exposure to the toxins in smoke gets lower with distance.
 The Stanford researchers suggest moving six feet away from anyone who's smoking outdoors.

 You're Not Cleaning Your Work Space